bbauska/Coursera-Bootstrap/readme.md

 1.12.9.

 Subsequently, also, I will specify the exact versions of the modules to be installed.
-So let\'s go ahead and install these.
+So let&apos;s go ahead and install these.

 And once they are installed, we can go to the next step.

 Going back to our project folder, you would see that if you go into node_modules, you will see a folder in there named Bootstrap.

-And inside the folder named Bootstrap, you\'ll find a folder named dist.
+And inside the folder named Bootstrap, you&apos;ll find a folder named dist.

-Inside dist folder, you\'ll find two sub-folders named CSS and js.
+Inside dist folder, you&apos;ll find two sub-folders named CSS and js.

-If you go into the CSS folder, you\'ll find a whole bunch of precompiled CSS files here.
+If you go into the CSS folder, you&apos;ll find a whole bunch of precompiled CSS files here.

 The one that is of interest to us at the start is Bootstrap min.css.

-That\'s the file that we are going to include into our index.html file in order to make use of Bootstrap in our project.
+That&apos;s the file that we are going to include into our index.html file in order to make use of Bootstrap in our project.

 Similarly, going to the js folder, you would see that there is a Bootstrap min.js file.

-We\'re going to include that also into our index.htm.
+We&apos;re going to include that also into our index.htm.

-That\'ll be the next step that you will see me doing.
+That&apos;ll be the next step that you will see me doing.

-Before we go to the next step, let\'s start up our lite-server so that we can see the changes that we make to the index.html immediately reflected into our web page in real time.
+Before we go to the next step, let&apos;s start up our lite-server so that we can see the changes that we make to the index.html immediately reflected into our web page in real time.

-Let\'s start up lite-servers.
+Let&apos;s start up lite-servers.

 Type the prompt type npm start, and then that should start up your lite-server.